 Dr. Joann Ivy, D.C.

 Dr. Joann is a prenatal, pediatric and family wellness chiropractor.
 She received a Bachelor of Science in Human Biology and a Doctor of Chiropractic degree from Cleveland University-KC.
 She has special training in prenatal and pediatric chiropractic care and is in the process of completing her certification through the International Chiropractic Pediatric Association (ICPA).
 She is certified in Webster Technique, a technique developed to keep the pelvis of pregnant mothers aligned for an easier pregnancy, labor and delivery.
 She is married with two children; a daughter, Reese and a son, Hudson.
-Her family just moved from Kansas to Florida in January and are enjoying the weather!
+Her family moved from Kansas to Florida and are enjoying the weather!
 When she is out of the office, she enjoys spending time in nature, traveling, cooking and exploring sunny Florida.

 Ursula Groll, L.M.T.

 Ursula is a licensed massage therapist.
 She received her license in massage therapy from the Suncoast School of Massage.
 She combines her knowledge of various techniques and a background in physiotherapy to deliver customized therapeutic massages to her clients.
 She understands that no two bodies are the same.
 Outside of the office, Ursula enjoys playing tennis, baking delicious treats and spending time with her husband and daughter.

 Nancy Ford, L.M.T.